ownclo/blog/posts/calling-python-from-haskell.md

 codeBlocksToHtml = walkM blockToHtml
 ```

-This code transforms all code blocks which have a class denoting a language to a
-raw HTML block which contains the code highlighted by Pygments.
+This code transforms all code blocks to a raw HTML block containing the code
+highlighted by Pygments.
+The language used in the code block is taken from the
+first unnamed attribute of the code block, just like in Github's markdown
+dialect.
+Code blocks which do not specify a language are not touched.

 So far I just went the easy way, and just called the
 [`pygmentize` script][pygmentize] in `toHtml`, passing the code to be
 highlighted on stdin, and reading the result from stdout.
-While this is easy
+While this is easy to
-to implement with just a few lines, it's also very, very slow.
+implement with just a few lines, it's also very, very slow.

 Last weekend I sat down and tried to call Pygments directly via Python's C API
 through Haskell's FFI.
 This is what came out of this attempt.